ErdmannRobert/IGNIS/specifications/template/v1.0/specification.md

 What does it mean to comply with this spec?
 -->

-To comply with this specification follow the requirements defined in "5 Normative Requirements".
+To comply with this specification follow the requirements defined in "5 Normative Requirements" and all specifications listed in "3 Dependencies".

 Recommendations in "6 Recommendations" are non-normative and do not affect compliance.
 Nevertheless it is recommended to follow them for consistency.